 It is also important to note that you should observe your body while you work out.
 Don’t push yourself too much because you will gain strength over time.
 Fitness can’t be achieved overnight and you can always take breaks in between sets to stretch your muscles and catch your breath.
 Consult your doctor before testing a new workout regime if you have just recently healed from an injury or illness.

-2. Eat Food Rich Omega 3
+2. Eat Food Rich Omega 3 to lower blood pressure

 Omega-3 rich food such as fish, nuts, and plant oils are proven to boost heart health. | Image from Pexels

 A great deal of our health is also depending on what we consume.
 Food serves as our energy and we must pay attention to what we give our bodies.
 It’s true that you can eat anything in moderation, but moderation is also a subjective term and the perfect food planning really depends on our health condition.
 What we eat can directly affect our chances of heart disease.
 Those that do not eat healthy fats nor a healthy diet are at great risk of heart disease risk.

 Have you ever heard of fatty acids?
 The term has a negative connotation because of the word “fatty” and we automatically assume it’s bad for our health.
 But in reality, these are actually vital nutrients, especially for heart health.
 Omega-3 are fatty acids that can be found in oils, nuts, and fish.
 Since the body doesn’t produce this, it’s important that you consume food rich in Omega-3.

 Omega-3 boosts heart health and reduces the risk of a heart attack.
 Studies have shown that the benefits of consuming Omega-3 rich food will show just after 3 months of regularly including them in your daily diet.
 Food can really control risk of heart disease risk factors.
 Food can control blood pressure and can make a heart healthy overall.

 3. Have A Reasonable Sleeping Schedule to avoid high blood pressure

 Sleep is important because it recharges our bodies and strengthens our immune system to fight parasites that enter the body.